 John is National Executive Officer of the Australian Catholic Social Justice Council.
 Prior to this he was Acting Director of the Australian Catholic Social Welfare Commission and Senior Policy Officer of the ACSWC and Catholic Welfare Australia.
 Particular areas of advocacy include justice for the First Peoples, for refugees and asylum seekers and those experiencing socio-economic disadvantage.
 John holds degrees in Social Work and Theology.

-Daniel currently serves as Assistant Priest at Ryde-Gladesville Combined Parish.
+Daniel currently serves as Assistant Priest at Our Lady Star of the Sea, Miranda.
 Prior to this appointment he had a short-term pastoral placement in New York working at St Michael’s, Manhattan NY and then Christendom College, Front Royal, Virginia.
 Daniel grew up in Sydney and before attending the Seminary of the Good Shepherd he earned a Bachelor degree in History, Political Science and Journalism at the University of Tasmania.
-He has since had extensive graduate education in the United States and Rome.
+He has since received graduate education in the United States and Rome.

 Chris Meney is Chancellor of the Catholic Archdiocese of Sydney and Director of the Life, Marriage and Family Centre, an agency of the Archdiocese dedicated to promoting marriage, family and the Gospel of life.
 Prior to joining the Archdiocese of Sydney, Chris taught secondary school students in both the Catholic and public sectors and served as Head of Religious Education at a Catholic independent boys’ school for six years.
 Earlier in his career, Chris was employed in the field of biomedical science and served as an officer in the Royal Australian Navy for 11 years.
 Chris holds degrees in Science, Arts and Education, as well as a Masters in Bioethics from the John Paul II Institute for Marriage and Family.
 He is married to Mary-Clare and they have been blessed with nine children.